DR. JOSÉ GABRIEL MALDONADO SUÁREZ

-Dr. Maldonado then moved to New York to pursue a Master of Music degree and later a DMA at SUNY Stony Brook University where he studied classical guitar with Jerry Willard, chamber music with harpsichordist Arthur Haas, and early music analysis with the musicologist Sarah Fuller.
-Dr. Maldonado’s doctoral research focused on two genres of Puerto Rican music, Plena and Puerto Rican Danza, tracing the genres’ origins, explaining their socio-political connotations and using musical analysis to suggest a more accurate performance practice of these genres on the classical guitar.
-Maldonado presented the culmination of his research and musical analysis in his final doctoral prospectus and concert, which featured Sonata Op.
+Dr. Maldonado then moved to New York to pursue a Master of Music degree and a Doctor of Musical Arts Degree at SUNY Stony Brook University where he studied classical guitar with Jerry Willard, chamber music with harpsichordist Arthur Haas, and early music analysis with the musicologist Sarah Fuller.
+Dr. Maldonado’s doctoral research focused on two genres of Puerto Rican music, Plena and Puerto Rican Danza, tracing the genres’ origins, explaining their socio-political connotations, and using musical analysis to suggest a more accurate performance practice of these genres on the classical guitar.
+Maldonado presented the culmination of his research and musical analysis in his final doctoral prospectus and concert, which featured the Sonata Op.
 12 by Antoine de Lhoyer (performed on historical instruments), the Grand Duo Op.
-86 for piano and guitar by Ferdinando Carulli (performed on historical instruments), the Prelude and Fugue BWV 997 by Johann Sebastian Bach, Salsa En Pinones for two guitars by Ernesto Cordero and Three Puerto Rican Danzas by Leonardo Egurbida.
+86 for piano and guitar by Ferdinando Carulli (performed on historical instruments), the second lute suite BWV 997 by Johann Sebastian Bach, the Sonatina Tropical for two guitars by Ernesto Cordero and Three Puerto Rican Danzas by Leonardo Egúrbida.

-As a performer and educator Dr. Maldonado has performed and/or presented lectures at Marshall University, Columbia University, The Long Island Guitar Festival at Post University, SUNY Stony Brook University, Middlebury University, Conservatorio de Musica de Puerto Rico, CUNY John Jay College, and the Bloomingdale School of Music, among others.
+As a performer and educator Dr. Maldonado has performed and/or presented lectures at Baruch College (CUNY), Marshall University, Columbia University, The Long Island Guitar Festival at Post University, Stony Brook University (SUNY), Middlebury College, Conservatorio de Música de Puerto Rico, CUNY John Jay College, and the Bloomingdale School of Music, among others.